-The MOST offers 45-minute hands-on experimental investigations that are great for groups of 24 or less, either in the museum or at your Onondaga County venue, through our Science on the Go program.
-The workshops usually feature both demonstrations and related hands-on activities, and all meet New York State and Next Generation Science Standards.
+The MOST offers 45-minute hands-on workshops for groups of up to 24 held at the Museum.
+These immersive investigative sessions feature demonstrations and related hands-on activities, and all meet New York State and Next Generation Science Standards.

 Explores a variety of science concepts using balloons, including screaming balloons, rockets, mini-hovercrafts, and the expanding universe.

 Explore the properties of bubbles by making a trampoline, pipe cleaner blowers, bubbles without wands, and square, giant, and nested bubbles.
-Discover how to catch bubbles and why they pop.
-Try making a bubble snake and some with clouds inside.
+Discover how to catch bubbles, learn why they pop, and try making a bubble snake and bubbles with clouds inside.

 Catapults and Launchers